Nomoos/PrismQ/IdeaInspiration/_meta/docs/BATCH_PROCESSING.md

 ]
 ```

-## Integration with PrismQ Web Client
+## Integration with PrismQ Modules

-The modules are automatically registered in the Web Client's module registry (`Client/Backend/configs/modules.json`) and can be executed through the web interface.
+The modules can be registered in a module registry and can be executed through a web interface or command line.

 ### Module Configuration
 ```json